 The Company assesses whether the financial instruments' cash flows represent Solely Payments of Principal and Interest (the 'SPPI').
 The most significant elements of interest within a lending arrangement are typically the consideration for the time value of money and credit risk.

 The Company reclassifies a financial asset when and only when its business model for managing those assets changes.
 The reclassification takes place from the start of the first reporting period following the change.
 Such changes are expected to be very infrequent.

-- 4 Summary of significant accounting policies (continued) - 4.6 Financial Instruments (continued)
+4.6 Financial instruments (continued)